I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 I laughed.
 ‘I have no idea.’

-On Tuesday, I made a new friend in Music.
-Her name was Brianna.
-We began talking after we were seated next to each other.
+Music was one of my favourite lessons.
+I sat next to this girl, Brianna, in my first lesson and we began talking.
 She was interested in the piano, while I was interested in guitar.
 During the lesson, I had the chance to hear her play and she was good.
 I played her a bit of my guitar that I had brought from home.
 ‘How long have you been learning?’
 Brianna asked me as I strummed the guitar, absent-mindedly.

 I shrugged, ‘I think about six years?
 Yeah, six… I started lessons when I was eleven.’